-- 480. Plaintiffs incorporate by reference all preceding paragraphs as if fully set forth herein. - 481.
-Texas House Plan H2316, Senate Plan S2168, Congressional Plan C2193 and SBOE Plan E2106 purposefully discriminate against Plaintiffs and other Latinos on the basis of race and national origin in violation of the 14th Amendment to the U.S. Constitution. - 482.
+- 519. Plaintiffs incorporate by reference all preceding paragraphs as if fully set forth herein. - 520.
+Texas House Plan H2316, Senate Plan S2168, Congressional Plan C2193 and SBOE Plan E2106 purposefully discriminate against Plaintiffs and other Latinos on the basis of race and national origin in violation of the 14th Amendment to the U.S. Constitution. - 521.
 Defendants purposefully discriminated against Latinos in Plan H2316 by failing to create new Latino citizen voting age majority districts in Harris County and Central Texas; by weakening Latino voting strength in HD31, HD37, HD90 and HD118; and by creating malapportioned House districts in West Texas.
 Defendants further purposefully discriminated against Latinos in Plan S2168 by failing to create new Latino citizen voting age majority districts in Dallas-Ft.
 Worth and South/Central Texas, and by weakening Latino voting strength in SD27.
-Defendants further purposefully discriminated against Latinos in Plan E2106 by failing to create a new Latino citizen voting age majority district in Harris County, and by weakening Latino voting strength in ED3.
-Defendants further purposefully discriminated against Latinos in Plan C2193 by failing to create Latino citizen voting age majority districts in Harris County, Dallas-Ft.
-Worth and South/Central Texas, and by weakening Latino voting strength in CD15 and CD23.
+Defendants further purposefully discriminated against Latinos in Plan E2106 by failing to create a new Latino citizen voting age majority district in Harris County.
+Defendants further purposefully discriminated against Latinos in Plan E2106 by failing to create a new Latino citizen voting age majority district in Harris County.

+South/Central Texas, and by weakening Latino voting strength in CD15 and CD23.